-GIS Director presents at World Reman Summit The Second World Remanufacturing Summit in Shanghai is being attended by GIS Director and RIT Associate Provost Dr. Nabil Nasr, who will deliver the meeting's keynote address on December 3.
-Dr. Nasr's presentation, "Assessment of Remanufacturing Environmental and Energy Benefits – An In-depth Analysis," describes remanufacturing as a process that can offer life-cycle energy benefits in the case of powered products.
-He presents detailed case studies involving the remanufacturing of printer cartridges and diesel engines—including the product characteristics that affect the life-cycle energy benefits of the two products.
-He also will quantify the benefits of remanufacturing both of them.
-This Summit meeting is a follow-on to the initial World Remanufacturing Summit, which was held at the University of Beyreuth, Germany, last year.
+GIS Director presents at World Reman Summit The Second World Remanufacturing Summit in Shanghai was attended by GIS Director and RIT Associate Provost Dr. Nabil Nasr, who delivered the meeting's keynote address on December 3.
+Dr. Nasr's presentation, "Assessment of Remanufacturing Environmental and Energy Benefits – An In-depth Analysis," described remanufacturing as a process that can offer life-cycle energy benefits in the case of powered products.
+He presented detailed case studies involving the remanufacturing of printer cartridges and diesel engines—including the product characteristics that affect the life-cycle energy benefits of the two products.
+He also quantified the benefits of remanufacturing both of them.
+This Summit meeting was a follow-on to the initial World Remanufacturing Summit, which was held at the University of Beyreuth, Germany, last year.
 In 2014, the third Summit conference will be held at RIT and be hosted by GIS.
 For more information on the Second World Remanufacturing Summit, view or download the RIT news release available here.

 Pontificia Universidad Católica Madre y Maestra tours GIS/RIT Four representatives from Pontificia Universidad Católica Madre y Maestra, a private, Roman Catholic, coeducational, university in the Dominican Republic recently toured the facilities of GIS, CIMS, and RIT as part of RIT's ongoing commitment to global cross-collegiate collaboration under the the Clinton Global Initiative.
 Visiting GIS were: Prof. Pedro Taveras Nunez, Dean of Engineering; Prof. Maximo Martinez, Director of CITAM; Prof. Julio Ferriera, Director of Telematics Engineering; and Silvio Carrasco, Senior Project Specialist at CITAM.
 GIS/RIT is partnering with the Universidad to share GIS' model of sustainability education.
 GIS Director Dr. Nabil Nasr has stated that, "Our ultimate goal is to greatly expand the capacity of partner universities to develop professionals with the expertise to address local/regional short- and long-term economic, environmental, and industrial sustainability needs." (photo by Jim Sutherland)

-GIS dedicates Staples lab The Staples Sustainable Innovation Laboratory was dedicated to the memory of the late Michael Kent, Director of Staples Product Design & Innovation, in a ceremony in Sustainability Hall held November 14, 2013.
+GIS honors Staples' Michael Kent The Staples Sustainable Innovation Laboratory honored the late Michael Kent, Director of Staples Product Design & Innovation, in a ceremony in Sustainability Hall held November 14, 2013.
 With members of the Kent family and Staples employees in attendance, GIS Director Dr. Nabil Nasr noted that Kent was a key factor in ensuring the Staples lab was part of the new GIS building.
 He said that Kent was passionately devoted to planning "greenness" in design, to making things better for the planet without sacrificing the "coolness" factor.
 "Michael will always challenge us to “look at things differently” for the betterment of the planet and future generations," concluded Dr. Nasr.
 RIT students created a large mural in honor of Michael Kent on the wall facing the entrance to the lab. (photo by Laura W. Nelson)

 Nabil Nasr attends Kenya UN conference GIS Director and RIT Associate Provost Dr. Nabil Nasr attended the 13th International Resource Panel and its steering committee meeting, held November 4-8 in Naivasha, near the Kenyan capital of Nairobi.
 The panel is co-sponsored by Kenya’s State Department of Environment and Natural Resources, in collaboration with the United Nations Environment Program, and is comprised of international experts working on issues that include sustainable consumption and production, socio-economic policies and trade.
 Steering committee members include representatives from government, private sector, academia and U.N. agencies.
 According to Dr. Nasr, “This international expert panel guides the U.N. on its environmental priorities as well as opportunities for cooperation between governmental and non-governmental initiatives."
 For more information on the panel and its activities, visit the IRP website here.